TritonVM/triton-vm/specification/isa.md

 ## Data Structures

 **Memory** The term *memory* refers to a data structure that gives read access (and possibly write access, too) to elements indicated by an *address*.
 The address lives in the same field.
-There are three separate notions of memory:
+There are four separate notions of memory:
  1. *RAM*, to which the VM can read and write field elements.
  2. *Instruction Memory*, from which the VM reads instructions.
- 3. *Stack Memory*, which stores the part of the stack that is not represented by the stack registers.
+ 3. *Operational Stack Memory*, which stores the part of the operational stack that is not represented by the operational stack registers.
+ 4. *Return Address Stack Memory*, which stores the entire return address stack.

-**Stack** The stack is a first-in;first-out data structure that allows the program to store intermediate variables and keep track of the location in the concrete syntax tree.
+**Operational Stack** The stack is a first-in;first-out data structure that allows the program to store intermediate variables, pass arguments, and keep pointers to objects held in RAM.

+**Return Address Stack** Another first-in;first-out data structure that keeps track of return addresses only.
+This stack changes only when control follows a `call` or `return` instruction.

 **SIMD Cache** The SIMD cache is a list of 16 variables designated for performing vectorized instructions.
 It supports the following operations and access mechanisms.
  - Vectorized addition and multiplication over the B-field.